ilanfriedman/Awesome-Adobe-Plugins/README.md

 ## Contribute

 Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Please read the [contribution guidelines](./CONTRIBUTING.md) and the [code of conduct](./CODE-OF-CONDUCT.md) first.